zc/wsgidriver/README.rst

     a remote driver specification.
 A remote driver specification is of the form::

-      browserName,version,platform,command_executor
+      browserName,[version[[,command_executor],platform]]

+    Square bases indicate optional items, and the order of parsing (which is a bit strange).

     For example:

       internet explorer,10,Windows 8

-    Items on the right can be omitted.
-In the example above, we've left off the command executor.
+    In the example above, we've
+    left off the command executor.
 If the command executor isn't provided as part of the option, it must be provided via the ``SELENIUM_REMOTE_COMMAND_EXECUTOR`` environment variable.